-This can include general self-help material such as books and use of guided self-help materials such as CCBT; Computerised Cognitive Behavioural Therapy.
+This can include general self-help material such as books and guided self-help materials such as CCBT; Computerised Cognitive Behavioural Therapy.
 I have been working in psychology for almost 20 years and specialise in anxiety and find that self-help is enough for most people.

 Step 2: Psychological Anxiety Treatment.

 You might attend a psychologist for CBT- Cognitive Behavioural Therapy.
 CBT is the most well-known anxiety treatment.
 However, CBT works best for what is known as cortex based anxiety.
-This simply means that it works best for anxiety that is mostly the result of your thinking brain; i.e. your thought processes and your worries.
+This means that it works best for anxiety that is mostly the result of your thinking brain, i.e. your thought processes and your worries.

-However, if you find that your anxiety can arise for seemingly no reason or you get anxious in the same situations, you might have what is known as amygdala based anxiety; this occurs mostly where you experience anxiety automatically or in situations where your brain has remembered to be anxious.
+However, if you find that your anxiety can arise for seemingly no reason or get anxious in the same situations, you might have what is known as amygdala based anxiety; this occurs mostly where you experience anxiety automatically or in situations where your brain has remembered to be anxious.